SwissLife-OSS/snapshooter/README.md

 ```

-The Snapshooter assert functionality is not limited to Xunit asserts, it also could be used
-Fluent Assertsions or another assert tool.
+The Snapshooter assert functionality is not limited to Xunit or NUnit asserts, it also could be used Fluent Assertions or another assert tool.

 ### Concatenate Ignore & Asserts checks